 - Wash Nomex® like normal laundry, but always include a rinse cycle that adequately removes soaps and detergents.

 - Nomex® garments should never be subjected to strong oxidizing agents such as peroxides or bleaches.
-These harm the physical strength of the fabric.
+These products harm the physical strength of the fabric.

 - Tumble-dry and remove while slightly damp.
 Over-drying damages the fabric.